 Mate, give yourself a break.
 Not everyone can be Jack Kerouac or Harper Lee, most of us are just regular people trying to share our stuff on a blog.
 So, take the pressure off yourself to write a Pulitzer-Prize winning blog post.
 In the grand scheme of things, it’s one blog post in a sea of thousands you will write over the life of your blog.
 Don’t overthink it, don’t use big words you wouldn’t normally use, don’t write in a voice that isn’t your usual one.
 Take all of the pressure, stress and crap away from it.
 Just write.

-If you’re really struggling with your writing I would recommend you scale back the amount of words in your blog posts until you build confidence and experience.
+If you’re really struggling with your writing I would recommend you scale back the number of words in your blog posts until you build confidence and experience.
 Rely on your amazing photography and make your posts more image-based, with shorter captions and guidance spliced among the imagery.

 2. Decide on a template